nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `Plan A Premium` are related, so they can show up in the same search.

 The `find` command format also changes to resemble a format more similar to the `add` and `edit` commands, to allow for searching for keywords in multiple fields at the same time.
+We also allow the use of duplicate prefixes so that we can search for multiple terms belonging to the same field.

+For now, we only allow for searching for `Name`, `FinancialPlan` and `Tag` fields because they are the most commonly searched fields, but extending the feature to search in other fields is possible by creating the `Predicate` class and modifying the `FindCommandParser`.

 #### Design Considerations: